-Please refer to the award holder's guide of the relevant external agency for the terms and conditions of your external awards.
+Please refer to the award holder's guide of the relevant external agency for the terms and conditions of your external award.

-Graduate Student Research Bursary
+Graduate Student Travel/Research Bursary

-The Faculty of Graduate Studies and Research provides a bursary to students in financial need who require assistance to conduct or disseminate their research.
-The bursary is intended to cover modest costs where other sources of support are not available.
-It may cover a portion of the costs related to research activities such as field travel and supplies, long-distance telephone charges, questionnaire publication, translation, mailing, and the cost of copying journal articles.
-In addition, it may cover costs to attend a scholarly conference at which you are presenting a paper.
-Costs not covered under this bursary include: costs associated with interview subjects, honoraria, the cost of copying your graduate thesis, and attendance at scholarly conferences where no paper is being presented.
+The Faculty of Graduate Studies and Research provides funds to students in financial need who require assistance to conduct or disseminate their research.
+The fund may cover a portion of the cost related to research activities such as field travel and supplies, longdistance telephone charges, questionnaire publication, translation, mailing, and the cost of copying journal articles.
+In addition, it may cover costs related to attend a scholarly conference at which the graduate student is presenting a paper.
+The fund is intended to cover modest costs where other sources of support are not available.
+Costs not covered under this bursary include: costs associated with interview subjects, honoraria, the cost of copying the graduate thesis, and attendance at scholarly conferences where no paper is being presented.

-The bursary account contains a limited amount of funds assigned to each of the Fall, Winter and Summer terms.
+The bursary account contains a limited amount of fund.
 Approval of each application is dependent on the availability of funds.
 It is not possible to fund all applications in any given term.
-Applications are considered on a case-by-case and first-come-first-served basis.
+Applications are considered on a case-by-case and first-come-first served basis.
 Students are restricted to one application and one conference per academic year (September to August).
-However, if funds are available, a second application may be considered within the same academic year.
 The maximum bursary is \$1,200 for students travelling to international conferences and \$600 for students travelling within Canada.

-Information on deadlines, application and eligibility requirements are available on the Faculty of Graduate Studies and Research website at www.gs.carleton.ca.
+Information on deadlines, application and eligibility requirements are available on the Faculty of Graduate Studies and Research website at www.carleton.ca/graduate-studies.